On tope graphs of complexes of oriented matroids: Further characterizations and recognition of tope graphs

 \end{proof}

 For lopsided sets the (i)$\Leftrightarrow$(ii) part of the corollary corresponds to a characterization due to Lawrence~\cite{Law-83}.
-For the complete statement denote $\mathcal{Q}^{--}:=\{{Q}_n^{--}\mid n\geq 3\}$. \begin{cor} For a graph $G$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G\in\topegraphsLOP$, \item[(ii)] $G$ is a partial cube and all its antipodal subgraphs are hypercubes, \item[(iii)] $G$ is in $\mathcal{F}(\mathcal{Q}^{--})$. \end{itemize} \end{cor} \begin{proof} By Proposition~\ref{prop:LOPandCOM} and Theorem~\ref{thm:main} $G\in\topegraphsLOP$ is equivalent to the property that $G$ has all antipodal subgraphs gated and isomorphic to hypercubes.
+For the complete statement denote $\mathcal{Q}^{--}:=\{{Q}_n^{--}\mid n\geq 3\}$. \begin{cor} For a graph $G$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G$ is the tope graph of a LOP, i.e., $G\in\topegraphsLOP$, \item[(ii)] $G$ is a partial cube and all its antipodal subgraphs are hypercubes, \item[(iii)] $G$ is in $\mathcal{F}(\mathcal{Q}^{--})$. \end{itemize} \end{cor} \begin{proof} By Proposition~\ref{prop:LOPandCOM} and Theorem~\ref{thm:main} $G\in\topegraphsLOP$ is equivalent to the property that $G$ has all antipodal subgraphs gated and isomorphic to hypercubes.
 But hypercubes are always gated.
 This gives (i)$\Leftrightarrow$(ii).

 The implication (ii)$\Rightarrow$(iii) follows from the fact that $\topegraphsLOP$ is pc-minor closed while the graphs from $\mathcal{Q}^{--}$ are (pc-minor minimal) non-hypercube antipodal graphs.